hmanwani2304/ownCloud-QuickStart-Guide/README.md

     ![ownCloud UI](https://doc.owncloud.com/server/10.2/admin_manual/_images/docker/owncloud-ui-login.png)

-2. Enter the admin username and password, which you stored in `.env` file, and press Enter.
+2. Enter the admin username and password, which you stored in `.env` file, and press **Enter**.

 # User Management

-This section describes the primary user management tasks in ownCloud, including creating a new user, resetting the password and deleting user.
-For more information, please refer to [User Management](https://doc.owncloud.org/server/10.2/admin_manual/configuration/user/user_configuration.html).
+This section describes the primary user management tasks in ownCloud, including creating a new user, resetting the password and deleting a specific user.
+For more information about user management tasks, see [User Management](https://doc.owncloud.org/server/10.2/admin_manual/configuration/user/user_configuration.html).

 ## Creating a New User

 To create a new user:

-1. Enter the new user's **Login Name** and related **E-Mail**.
+1. Enter the **Login Name** and **E-Mail** of the new user.
 2. Assign **Groups** memberships.
 This step is optional.
 3. Click the **Create** button.

   ![Adding new user](https://doc.owncloud.com/server/10.2/admin_manual/_images/configuration/user/users-page-new-user.png)

-  **TIP:** The Login names may contain letters (a-z, A-Z), numbers (0-9), and special characters.
+  **TIP:** The **Login Name** may contain letters (a-z, A-Z), numbers (0-9), and special characters.

 ## Resetting the Password